rh-mobb/rosa-workshop-content/rosa-content/200-ops/upgrades.md

     ![OCM - Update Status](../assets/images/ocm-update-status.png){ align=center }

 1. Now, you're presented with a number of versions.
-For this exercise, we'll select version 4.11.22, the recommended version, and then hit *Next*.
+For this exercise, we'll select the recommended version, and then hit *Next*.

     ![OCM - Update Version Select](../assets/images/ocm-update-version-select.png){ align=center }